mattwach/portable_led_lamp/README.md

 ![Lamp Image](img/led_lamp.jpg)

 If you need light but don't have an outlet available, it's nice to have an efficient light that can accept a wide variety of batteries.
-This page shows a way to **build a portable and efficient LED lamp**.

-The lamp can accept a wide range of voltages - between 6 and 30V.
+This lamp can accept a wide range of voltages - between 6 and 30V.
 This allows it to be **used with different batteries you may have lying around**, including 18650 packs, RC batteries, 12V lead acid, etc.